BigQuery Fundamentals for Redshift Professionals Course

 What will you learn in BigQuery Fundamentals for Redshift Professionals course

-Create, organize, and share datasets and tables in BigQuery
+• Create and manage datasets and tables in BigQuery

 Program Overview